CsillaFarkas/ParetoPick-R/README.md

   * stratified variables do not work in the tool, the sliders cannot be moved

-# Nice to have
+# Nice to have/Missing
   * selected line and optima jump around when sliders touched as this is done using line number/id, reevaluation required
   * more exact point selection
   * clearer error messages for aborted/failed clustering needed
   * processing speed of Visualisation tab went down with matched selection
-  * docker image with Linux executables OR translation to fully R-based clustering
   * pull AHP plot up with placeholder
   * add a small spinner to the Check Data button to clarify that it takes a while
+  * description of reproducing data
+  * dynamic clustering with other variables, different var_corr_par.csv unlinked from SWAT+ and CoMOLA